cafour/helveg/README.md

 * **[Docs](https://helveg.net/docs/)**
 * **[Samples](https://helveg.net/samples/)**

+## Build Steps

+To build Helveg from source, do the following:

+1. Make sure .NET 6.0 or newer, Node 22.4.0 or newer, and an up-to-date web browser are installed.
+2. Make sure your computer is connected to the internet.
+3. Open a command-line or a terminal in the root of the repository.
+4. Restore .NET tools by running `dotnet tool restore`.
+5. Enable corepack by running `corepack enable`.
+6. Install the `pnpm` package manager by running `corepack prepare pnpm@latest --activate`.
+7. Install client dependencies: `pnpm install`.
+8. Build client scripts: `pnpm run build`.
+9. Pack the .NET solution: `dotnet pack Helveg.sln -o artifacts -c Release`.
+10. Make sure no prior version of Helveg is installed: `dotnet tool uninstall helveg`.
+11. Install the newly built Helveg: `dotnet tool install --add-source ./artifacts helveg`.

 ## Dependencies

 This software has many dependencies.
 You do not need to install these explicitly.
 See Build Instructions above.
 These are the most significant dependencies: